Sandeep198619/Sandeep-Files-and-Codes/README.md

-This is the All MongoDB Query
+This is the All  Query